legendarsword/Visualisierung/main/README.md

 # Getting Started

-On first run, use this command to install dependencies:
+On first run, go to the main folder and use this command to install dependencies:
 ```bash
 npm install
 ```